maria-sjolin/prescription-assignment/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run cypress:open`

+Runs e2e-tests with cypress.
+Opens a window, choose e2e-tests and browser and then click the file `prescriptions.cy.ts` which should automatically start the tests.
+Make sure you have the app running in development mode.

+The tests will rerun if you make edits.\

 ### `npm test`

 Launches the test runner in the interactive watch mode.\